kruton/lambdamoo/Extensions.md

-  Sets _cppname_ as the cppname for the extension or requirement, to be `AC_DEFINE`d if the parent extension is active or if the parent library requirement has been satisfied,
+  Sets _cppname_ as the cppname for the extension or requirement, to be `AC_DEFINE`d if the parent extension is active or if the parent library requirement has been satisfied.

+  In this case, an individual option or lib will only get a cppname if the corresponding `%option` or `%lib` cmd has a 2nd argument.

 * `%cdefine` _cppname%s_template_